dwyl/calendar/BUILDIT.md

 we'll add a checkbox for this as well.

 Taking this into account,
-we will also want to inform the user if anything is missing or not.
+we will also want to inform the person if anything is missing or not.
 We'll not go deep here,
 we'll just inform the person that something is wrong